 It’s possible to buy an investment property with a deposit lower than 20%, but you’ll most likely have to take out Lenders’ Mortgage Insurance (LMI).
 This means you’ll probably have to pay an additional fee (approximately 2 to 3% of the loan amount), and your interest rates on the investment loan may also be higher.

-When it comes to your usable equity and borrowing power, a Home Finance Manager can talk you through the possibilities.
+When it comes to your usable equity and borrowing power, a Home Lending Specialist can talk you through the possibilities.

 Using equity is a great option to potentially lock in a better interest rate, and avoid paying Lenders’ Mortgage Insurance (LMI).
 Keep in mind that the property you’re taking equity from will become additional security for your new loan as well – we call this cross-collateralisation.
 In the future, this means any decisions you make to one loan or property may impact the other.